When you have a client experiencing financial crisis or at a disadvantage – you may be able to offer help through our Access for Everyone Programs.

 Complete and return the Calling Card order form (PDF, 71KB).

-For eligible Homelessness and Domestic Violence agencies, we offer a Telstra Mobile Pre-Paid Recharge Program to address immediate crisis situations when a pre-paid mobile handset is the only suitable means of communication.
+For eligible Homelessness and Domestic Violence agencies, we offer a Telstra Top-up Program (in conjunction with our community partner Infoxchange) to address immediate crisis situations when a Telstra pre-paid mobile handset is the customer’s only suitable means of communication.

 The Sponsored Access Program aims to provide a secure phone service in short term crisis accommodation properties for people in crisis who seek emergency shelter.